DanielGeek/blockchain_projects/59-security-course/README.md

-# Those are my projects about security researcher
+# Those are my projects about smart contract security researcher